 8. Frequently Asked Questions

 Is Northwest Arkansas a good market for short-term rentals?
 Yes.
-Three Fortune 500 headquarters, #1 Milken-ranked metro, 500+ miles of trails, Crystal Bridges Museum, and a growing airport all contribute to year-round structural demand.
-The question isn’t whether NWA is a good market — it’s whether a specific property in a specific city, at a specific price point, with a specific operator, makes financial sense.
+Three Fortune 500 headquarters (Walmart, J.B.
+Hunt, Tyson), the #1 Milken-ranked metro in America for 2026, 500+ miles of trails, Crystal Bridges Museum, and an airport that cleared 2.5 million passengers in 2025 all contribute to year-round structural demand.
+The question isn’t whether NWA is a good market—it’s whether a specific property in a specific city, at a specific price point, with a specific operator, makes financial sense.

 When should I start?
 Now, if the fundamentals work for your property.
 NWA has been growing faster than the rest of the STR industry for five years and shows no signs of slowing.
+The Bentonville regulatory window is still open, the Fayetteville license cap already protects existing operators, and XNA passenger counts continue to climb.
 See our management agreement for terms if you’re ready to talk to us.

 Have a question this guide doesn’t answer?
 Get in touch or schedule a free consultation—we’re happy to talk through the specifics of your property.